planetruby/awesome/README.md

     -e, --environment ENV            Framework environment (default: development) --prefix PATH                Mount the app under PATH (start with /)

+Daemon options:
+    -d, --daemonize                  Run daemonized in the background -l, --log FILE                   File to redirect output (default: /home/gerald/test/log/thin.log) -P, --pid FILE                   File to store PID (default: tmp/pids/thin.pid) -u, --user NAME                  User to run daemon as (use with -g) -g, --group NAME                 Group to run daemon as (use with -u) --tag NAME                   Additional text to display in process listing

+Cluster options:
+    -s, --servers NUM                Number of servers to start -o, --only NUM                   Send command to only one server of the cluster -C, --config FILE                Load options from config file --all [DIR]                  Send command to each config files in DIR -O, --onebyone                   Restart the cluster one by one (only works with restart command) -w, --wait NUM                   Maximum wait time for server to be started in seconds (use with -O)

 Tuning options:
-    -b, --backend CLASS              Backend to use, full classname -t, --timeout SEC                Request or command timeout in sec (default: 30) -f, --force                      Force the execution of the command --max-persistent-conns NUM   Maximum number of persistent connections (default: 100)
+    -b, --backend CLASS              Backend to use, full classname -t, --timeout SEC                Request or command timeout in sec (default: 30) -f, --force                      Force the execution of the command --max-conns NUM              Maximum number of open file descriptors (default: 1024) Might require sudo to set higher than 1024 --max-persistent-conns NUM   Maximum number of persistent connections (default: 100)
         --threaded                   Call the Rack application in threads [experimental] --threadpool-size NUM        Sets the size of the EventMachine threadpool.
                                      (default: 20)
+        --no-epoll                   Disable the use of epoll

 Common options:
     -r, --require FILE               require the library